All Episodes

 He was going to go on to say that the North Korea problem is Bush's fault.

-It's a Bush's creation.
+It's Bush's creation.

 It's a Republican mess.

-It was the Clinton administration got us into this mess.
+We all know, ladies and gentlemen, it was the Clinton administration that got us into this mess.

-1994, Switzerland, North Korea, the United States sign an agreement in which the dog eater, the potbellied dog eater, agreed to abandon his nuclear weapons program in exchange for us helping them build two nuclear power plants.
+1994, Switzerland, North Korea, the United States sign an agreement in which the dog eater, the pot-bellied dog eater, agreed to abandon his nuclear weapons program in exchange for us helping them build two nuclear power plants.

 We've got the pictures of Madeline Albright and the little dog eater toasting each other with champagne.

-Clinton eased some of the economic sanctions.
+North Korea's reward for this, Clinton eased some of the economic sanctions.

-Uh and uh it all started falling apart, and even Albright admitted on television that the North Koreans tricked him.
+And even Albright admitted on television that the North Koreans tricked him.

-You are more afraid of words than you are nuclear weapons in the hands of communists.
+You know, you liberals, you politically correct, cowardly people, you are more afraid of words than you are nuclear weapons in the hands of communists.

 You think that this world is in great peril because Bush went out there and started talking about axes of evil.